Part 4: Using Computers to Determine Type 2 Treatment

 In the 5th installment of this series, we will provide actual patient examples of how this program works for real live patients and their results when medical professionals use this program.

-Next Week: Part 5 — Intro to Glucose Path and How you can try the software at no cost.
+Next time in Part 5 —The Pros and Cons in The use of AI to treat patients with Type 2 diabetes, plus an Intro to Glucose Path and How you can try the software at no cost.

 Bradley Eilerman MD MHI obtained his medical degree from the University of Kentucky in 2001.
 He completed his internship at Vanderbilt University Medical Center in 2001 and his residency in Internal Medicine/Pediatrics at the University of Cincinnati in 2005.
 Dr. Eilerman went on to complete a fellowship in Diabetes, Endocrinology and Metabolism in 2008.
 He finished his Master’s in Health Informatics in 2016.
 Dr. Ellerman works as the lead physician, director of clinical research, and clinical endocrinologist for the St. Elizabeth Physician’s group where he cares for a patient base of approximately 2,500.
 He is licensed to practice medicine in the state of Kentucky.